konbraphat51/MassiveTranslator/README.md

 # Massive Translator

+This is the only way to enable
+* free
+* no-enviroment-changing
-This is the only way to enable free & no-enviroment-changing massive machine translation more than Google translation API or anything.
+* massive more than Google translation API or anything.

+machine translation.

+Using:
+  * Google Colab
+  * Argos Translation

 ## How to use
 * Download `Translator.ipynb`.